 3. The Review Committee

-The Review Committee will consist of at least two external reviewers with expertise in the discipline who will be selected from outside the state of Utah and one internal reviewer not affiliated with the program.
-The Department Head will forward recommendations of review committee members to the Provost Office for approval.
+The Review Committee will consist of at least two out of state external reviewers with expertise in the discipline and one internal reviewer not affiliated with the program.
+The department head will forward recommendations of review committee members to the Provost Office for approval.
 Review committee members will not have close personal or working ties to department faculty members.